 The element chlorine is common in nature and exists as an anion (Cl- ).
-It carries a negative particle charge and competes with other anions such as sulphates and magnesium if it is out of proportion to the other elements.
+It carries a negative particle charge and competes with other anions such as sulfates and magnesium if it is out of balance to the other elements.
 It leaches from soils at about the same rate as nitrates.
-Excess levels of chlorides reduce soil microbe populations and reduce nitrogen conversion rates.
+Excess levels of toxic chlorides reduce soil microbe populations and reduce nitrogen conversion rates.
 Inputs to soils of chlorine are from natural rainfall, irrigation water, and fertilizers (potassium chloride).
 Swine and poultry manures have relatively high levels of chlorides compared to cattle manures.
-Chlorine is commonly found at ambient levels of around 50 mg/l in many soils (California excluded).
-Many formulations of chemical based NPK fertilizers have very high levels of chlorides.
+Chlorine is commonly found at ambient levels of around 50 mg/l in many soils where hops are normally commercially grown.
+Many cheaper granular formulations of chemical based NPK fertilizers have very high levels of chlorides.
 (Potassium chloride is a common source.)

 Feeder roots and new shoots appear scorched.
 Symptoms of toxicity increase during drought conditions; especially if a fertilizer containing high amounts potassium chloride is applied when there is little rainfall to leach away the excess chloride salts.
 Onset of symptoms can be very sudden – a stressor caused by heat or a missed irrigation.